palash1992/GEM-Benchmark/README.md

 ``GEM-benchmark`` is a Python package which offers a general framework to benchmark graph embedding methods.
 It has a suite of 100 real graphs and 12 synthetic graph generators and results of 9 link prediction methods on these 100 graphs.
 A paper showcasing the results using ``GEM-benchmark`` on various real world datasets can be accessed through [Benchmarks for Graph Embedding Evaluation](https://arxiv.org/abs/1908.06543).

+``GEM-benchmark`` readme can also be accessed as [https://palash1992.github.io/GEM-Benchmark/](https://palash1992.github.io/GEM-Benchmark/).

 The suite of 100 real graphs are primarily subsets of [CommunityFitNet](https://github.com/Aghasemian/CommunityFitNet) and [SNAP](http://snap.stanford.edu/).
 Please cite these references when using the real graphs.

 The module was developed and is maintained by Palash Goyal, Di Huang, Ankita Gowswami and Sujit Rokka Chhetri.